 Yes, the Fingerhut Credit Account is a credit card.
 The Fingerhut Credit Card is issued by WebBank, reports to the credit bureaus, and allows you to pay off purchases over time.
 There are quite a few important things to know about the card before you apply, though.

-To sum things up, Fingerhut Credit Card is a credit card, but it may or may not be the best credit card for you depending on your needs, qualifications and spending habits.
+To summarize, the Fingerhut Credit Account is a real credit card, but it may or may not be the best credit card for you depending on your needs, qualifications and spending habits.

 Yes, the Fingerhut Credit Account card is legit, real credit card.
 The Fingerhut Credit Card card is legit because it is issued by WebBank, an FDIC member that is accredited by the Better Business Bureau and has an "A+" BBB rating.
 The Fingerhut Credit Card also reports information to the major credit bureaus each month.